DIY wedding inspiration and ideas for a rustic barn wedding.

 This part of the venue is where the guests first came and the cocktail hour started.
 I set up a Popcorn Bar so the guests could munch while they drank and waited for all the guests coming on two charter buses to arrive.

 After about 45 minutes everyone went outside for the ceremony with drinks in hand.
 Kelly and Roger wanted a very casual and fun affair and told everyone to dress comfy.
 Shorts were fine and many wore them.

 I wore a sleeveless Gingham Pleated-Neck Shift Dress.
 Kelly’s dress was my younger sister’s Laura’s wedding dress.
 It was perfect and helped Kelly keep wedding expenses on budget.

-…and for fun, so did my twin sister, Carol.
+My twin sister Carol wore the same dress as me.
+One fun part of being an identical twin.
 We got everyone confused as to who was who. :-) I am on the left.

 The two loves of Kelly’s life.
 Roger and horses!!!

 The farm had many great places for photo ops.

 Walkways, paths, and an outdoor fireplace and patio where we got to watch the sunset.